 Russian-born Ayn Rand (1905–1982) was the controversial author of a number of philosophical works and two bestselling novels, The Fountainhead (1943) and Atlas Shrugged (1957).
 Her writings expound her philosophy of Objectivism, which emphasizes rationality and self-interest.
 It also rejects religion, altruism, and all forms of social collectivism.

 Ernest Hemingway (1899–1961) was arguably the most influential American novelist and short-story writer of the twentieth century.
-Renowned for their unique style, such masterpieces as A Farewell to Arms (1929) and The Old Man and the Sea (1952) brilliantly evoke the physical world and the experience of the senses and stress themes of courage, stoicism, and the need to be true to oneself.
+Renowned for their unique style, such masterpieces as A Farewell to Arms (1929) and The Old Man and the Sea (1952) brilliantly evoke the physical world and the experience of the senses, and stress themes of courage, stoicism, and the need to be true to oneself.

 "Our school was proud of its hierarchy of character and deeds.
 It believed that this system was superior to the one at work outside, and that it would wean us from habits of undue pride and deference.
 It was a good dream and we tried to live it out, even while knowing that we were actors in a play, and that outside the theater was a world we would have to reckon with when the curtain closed and the doors were flung open."

-—from Old School
+—The Narrator in Old School

 The narrator of Old School is found to have won the interview with Ernest Hemingway by submitting someone else's short story as his own work.
 This act of plagiarism is met with dismay and anger by the school's administration and sets in motion a chain of events that has a significant effect on the lives of more than one character.
 To understand the full importance of this situation in the novel, one must have a clear awareness of what plagiarism is and why it is such a serious matter.